What is the most budget way for shopping and Taobao shipping to Singapore?

 Before you begin, read our bad experiences first

-Before you get into this article, read our bad experiences first: our shipper who lost our whole parcel and another one who lost a few items.
+Before you get into this article, read our bad experiences for Taobao shipping to Singapore first: our shipper who lost our whole parcel and another one who lost a few items.
 Know what you’re going to face and if that’s still your cup of tea then go all in and read the rest here!

 You’ve seen and heard many people doing it, so much as that many are blaming it for killing Singapore’s retail stores.
 But there’re still many Singaporeans who’re afraid of from doing anything on Taobao, because it’s complicated and in a ‘foreign’ language.
 Like, where do you even start?
 And not to mention, Taobao shipping to Singapore presents a whole new nightmare.
 You’d definitely be familiar with stories of people losing their parcels (note: so have we).